Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 ### 8. Profit Distribution Mechanism (30 seconds)

 Our profit distribution ratio is:
-- 80% to couriers
+- Only 80% directly to couriers
 - 17.5% to the bonus pool
 - 2.5% to the platform

-The bonus pool distribution is based on courier reputation ratings.
+The bonus pool distribution is based on courier reputation ratings, which means courier can get more or less than the origianl delivery fee depends on the behavior.
 Distribution is automatically triggered every 30 days.
 This incentivizes high-quality service providers and creates a positive cycle.

 ---